 1. 300 small-scale vegetable farmers respond to a survey, sharing their current tillage, tarping, and soil management strategies and learning about our research goals (Oct ‘19).

-We had a total of 185 respondents with 115 (62%) already using tarps on their farm.
-We asked respondents that were not currently using tarps (70) what reasons prevented them from using tarps.
-Of these, 33 were considering using them and they were mostly concerned with their costs and/or uncertain about how they could fit in their crop rotation.
-Those farms using tarps were generally very small, 49% were farming between 1-5 acres and another 39% on less than 1 acre.
+We had a total of 158 respondents to the survey with from 75% from NY and ME.
+Of these responses, 94 (60%) were already using tarps on their farm and 64 were not using them.
+Those farms using tarps were generally very small, 90% were farming less than 5 acres.
 Almost all (98%) were using organic practices on some part of their farm.
 About half (49%) had a gross revenue less than $10,000/yr, while others represented a wide range of annual revenue: 20% between $10,000 and $50,000, 16% between $50,000 and $10,0000, and 15% grossed over $100,000.
-Sixty percent were beginning farmers (41% farming less than 5 years and 19% between 5 and 10 year) and 40% were farming for 10 or more years.
+Sixty one percent were beginning farmers (41% farming less than 5 years and 20% between 5 and 10 year) and 39% were farming for 10 or more years.
+We asked respondents that were not currently using tarps what reasons prevented them from using tarps.
+Of these, 52% were considering using them and they were mostly concerned with their costs and/or uncertain about how they could fit in their crop rotation.

 2. 120 farmers participate in Dialogue Education (DE) workshops (60 in both NY and ME, 2 workshops in each state) that foster peer-to-peer learning, support evaluation of current tillage systems, and result in crop and rotation field plans to implement reduced tillage and tarping strategies (Feb ‘20).
 Participants, farmer advisors and workshop findings help refine research station treatments (NY, ME), which are implemented Spring ‘20.